marinasundstrom/BookStoreScraper/README.md

 ## Possible improvements

+Here are some things that could be improved:

 * Finding out how to fetch _"FontAwesome"_ (a local file) which is referenced in the CSS files.

-* Enable parallel processing using pure functions, as well as other functional programming patterns.
+* Enable parallel processing using functional programming patterns.

-* Extract certain parts of the code, so it can be mockable and testable.
+* Extract certain parts of the code, make it mockable and testable.

+* Additional error handling and recovery

+* Benchmarking

+## Investigate

+Some points worth investigating:

+* How performant is the "readPages" HashSet solution?
+Memory allocations.
+How does it compare to just checking if a file exists in the file system with ```File.Exists(path)``` ?
+This method is used in some places.